-Impact Description Proposed approach to assessment including description of any new data collation required and any analyses (such as modelling) Construction Dust and PM 10 generated from temporary construction activities on The generation of fugitive dust and PM{10} emissions from anticipated construction activities can impact human receptors (in A qualitative assessment of the potential dust impacts arising from onshore construction activities will be undertaken in accordance with IAQM guidance (IAQM, 2016). both human and ecological receptors. oth human and ecological terms of dust soiling and health impacts) as Therefore, the outcomes of this assessment will determine the unmitigated level of risk on both human and ecological receptors (if applicable), and inform proportionate mitigation and controls to render residual effects as not significant.
+Impact Description Proposed approach to assessment including description of any new data collation required and any analyses (such as modelling) Construction Dust and PM 10 generated from temporary construction activities on emissions from anticipated construction A qualitative assessment of the potential dust impacts arising from onshore construction activities will be undertaken in accordance with IAQM guidance (IAQM, 2016). both human and ecological receptors. terms of dust soiling and health impacts) as well as impacts on ecological receptors.
+The IAQM construction dust assessment methodology does not include the consideration of embedded mitigation measures when determining the potential risk of dust impacts.
+Therefore, the outcomes of this assessment will determine the unmitigated level of risk on both human and ecological receptors (if applicable), and inform proportionate mitigation and controls to render residual effects as not significant.
 Any proposed mitigation will form inclusion to the CoCP.
 Where optionality in terms of the design of the onshore elements of the Project exists, the maximum design parameters/extents of any proposed construction area will be used for the purposes of defining potential dust sources where not finalised.
 This will allow for a wider range of impacts to be understood, allowing for greater flexibility for further design refinements.
 Temporary construction- generated road traffic volumes on human receptors.
 Temporary increases in road traffic volumes on the public road network generated by construction activities can impact human receptors through a deterioration of local air Projected road traffic volumes on the public road network will be screened initially with reference to criteria provided by the EPUK and IAQM (EPUK & IAQM, 2017) to determine whether further assessment in relation to human receptors is required via use of dispersion modelling.
 If required, the technicalities